betaglot/plantabeta/docs/reference/Beta/BetaPython/BetaObject.md

 ## 🔷<beta>Crew</beta>

-> the Planters and Supervisor which share a truck
+> the Plantors and Supervisor which share a truck

 ---